 UNWELCOME SEXUAL CONDUCT BETWEEN STUDENTS

-Sexual conduct takes many forms.
+Sexual misconduct takes many forms.
 The United States Department of Education’s Office of Civil Rights lists these: “touching of a sexual nature; making sexual comments, jokes, or gestures; writing graffiti or displaying or distributing sexually explicit drawings, pictures, or written materials; calling students sexually charged names; spreading sexual rumors; rating students on sexual activity or performance; or circulating, showing, or creating e‐ mails or Web sites of a sexual nature.”

 Sexual conduct is “unwelcome” when it offends.
 It is not welcome just because the victim does not complain.
 The student might be afraid the perpetrator will harm them if they report it.
 A coach can hug a player on the field for scoring a goal.
 But the same coach may not be free to hug the same player alone in his office.